NORTHERN VERMONT

 THE DETAILS!

-Times: 8am until 1pm.
+Times: 8am until 2pm.
 General admission opens promptly at 8am.
-Flea market in the morning only.

 Information: Phone: (802)879-6589, afternoons, before hamfest day.
 Or, via Email.
 Talk in on the WB1GQR repeater on 145.15 MHz (-600).
 This repeater is monitored all the time.
 On Hamfest day, look for prerecorded hamfest information and announcements on 146.67 MHz.